Assam renames Indira Gandhi Athletic Stadium to Arjun Bhogeswar Baruah Complex

-Guwahati: Assam Chief Minister Himanta Biswa Sarma on Wednesday announced that the state cabinet has approved the renaming of the Indira Gandhi Athletic Stadium, widely known as the Sarusajai Sports Complex, to the Arjun Bhogeswar Baruah Sports Complex.
+Guwahati: Assam Chief Minister Himanta Biswa Sarma on Wednesday announced that the state cabinet has approved renaming the Indira Gandhi Athletic Stadium, widely known as the Sarusajai Sports Complex, to the Arjun Bhogeswar Baruah Sports Complex.

 This key decision emerged from the state cabinet meeting held in Guwahati on Wednesday.